-- 1. Understand the importance of environment. - 2.
-Analyze the consequence of engineering in preserving environment. - 3.
-Apply their own ideas and demonstrate advanced technologies that will be useful in protecting the environment. - 4.
-Create awareness about the environmental problems and natural disasters. - 5.
-Propose remedies for the present and future environmental issues.
+- 1) Understand the importance of environment. - 2) Analyze the importance of environment in engineering. - 3) Apply their own ideas and demonstrate advanced technologies that will be useful to protect environment. - 4) Employ awareness among the society about environmental problems and natural disasters. - 5) Practice according to the present and future environmental issues.